wxWidgets/Phoenix/etg/0-README.rst

 Checklist for all new etg files
 -------------------------------

-    * Use the bin/make-new-etg-file.py script to create a new boiler plate etg and unittest file for you.
+    * Use the bin/make-new-etg-file.py script to create a new boilerplate etg and unittest files for you.
 In simplest cases all you'll do after that is add the class names to be processed, and add some unittest code for it.

     * Use a filename that matches the wxWidgets/interface/wx file name